DC Universe Online: Celebration Episode: The Death of Superman

 The Death of Superman was released in between Episode 31 and 32 highlighting Superman's 80th anniversary and the release of Action Comics #1000 as a celebration, provided as free content to all players.
 The episode's storyline was released in three parts with Part 1 being released on May 16, 2018, Part 2 on June 5, 2018, and Part 3 on June 27, 2018.
 The episode revolved the return of Superman villain Doomsday.
 Some of the core features of this episode include one Solo Challenge, one Tier 9 raid in The Death of Superman, new daily and weekly tier missions, and a new open world zone in Doomed Metropolis.

 Episode 32: Teen Titans: The Judas Contract

-Loosely based on the comics saga "The Judas Contract", the thirty-second episode, Teen Titans: The Judas Contract, was released on July 18, 2018.
+Loosely based on the comics storyline "The Judas Contract", the thirty-second episode, Teen Titans: The Judas Contract, was released on July 18, 2018.
 The episode revolved around players interacting and working with the Teen Titans in the Titans Tower as they look for new recruits and face the betrayal of Terra.
 Some of the core features of this episode include one Tier 9 Duo in Titans Training Sim, one Tier 9 Alert in Titans Targeted, two Tier 9 Raids in H.I.V.E.
 Reborn, and The Machine, along with new daily and weekly Tier 9 missions on Titans Island.